‘Welcome home, Vietnam vets!’: Sumner hosts Moving Wall and recognizes war service

 Coinciding with the city’s 150th anniversary celebration, the four-day event centered on a half-size replica of the Vietnam Veterans Memorial, the Moving Wall, that was in Sumner July 14-18.

-Saturday was the official “Welcome Home” event for the troops who served during the Vietnam War.
+Saturday was an official “Welcome Home” event for the troops who served during the Vietnam War.

 Master of Ceremonies Greg Miner greeted hundreds of Vietnam vets, family members and supporters at a special ceremony after lunch.